Police clash with a violent crowd gathered near the site of UK stabbing attack that killed 3 girls

 “A minority of people are attempting to portray that this inhumane act is somehow related to the Muslim community," the group said on the X social media platform.
 "Frankly it is not, and we must not let those who seek to divide us and spread hatred use this as an opportunity.”

-Officers outside the Southport Mosque in riot gear were pelted with objects by members of the crowd, some of whom wore masks, amid chants of “No surrender!” and “English till I die!”
+Officers outside the Southport Mosque in riot gear were pelted with bricks torn from garden walls in the residential neighborhood by members of the crowd, some of whom wore masks, amid chants of “No surrender!” and “English till I die!”
 Firecrackers exploded, sirens wailed and a helicopter hovering overhead added to the chaos.

-Some officers were bleeding after being struck by objects and police said one had a broken nose.
+Twenty-two officers were hurt, with eight suffering from more serious injuries that included fractures, lacerations and a concussion.
+Two police dogs were wounded by bricks and a third suffered burns.

 A day earlier, a short distance from the turmoil, the girls had taken part in a Taylor Swift-themed dance and yoga workshop on the first week of summer vacation when a teen armed with a knife entered the studio and began a vicious attack, police said.